ElectronDensity

 molecule_configuration.setCalculator(calculator)

-# Calculate and save the electron density
+# Calculate and save the electron density together with the configration.

 electron_density = ElectronDensity(molecule_configuration)

-nlsave('results.nc', electron_density)
+nlsave('results.hdf5', electron_density)

 nh3_density.py

-# import an electron density
+# Import an electron density

 density = nlread('results.hdf5', ElectronDensity)[0]